-CO2 Hydroboration Previously, 3si was found to selectively catalyse the reduction of CO2 to a formic acid equivalent (Product A, Scheme 6) with pinacol borane (HBpin).
-Whilst this reaction does proceed at room temperature this required up to 1 week and 10 mol% of 3si (Table 1, entry 1), use of higher temperatures allowed for reduced catalyst loadings and decreased reaction times (Table 1, entry 2).
+pinacol borane (HBpin).16 Whilst this reaction does proceed at room temperature, it required up to 1 week and 10 mol% of 3Si (Table 1, entry 1); use of higher temperatures allowed for reduced catalyst loadings and decreased reaction times (Table 1, entry 2).
 As 3 has so far shown increased reactivity, a trial reaction with 5 mol% of 3 towards hydroboration of CO2 at room temperature was carried out (Table 1, entry 3).
-On regular monitoring through H and B NMR spectroscopy the consumption of HBpin was noted to occur along with the formation of new B-O containing species.
-The corresponding H NMR spectrum showed the presence of further reduced species (A-D, Scheme 6) indicating that 3 is not only more catalytically active, but also proceeds through an alternate mechanism due to the presence of B-C.
+On regular monitoring through 1H and 11B NMR spectroscopy the consumption of HBpin was noted to occur along with the formation of new B-O containing species.
+The corresponding H NMR spectrum showed the presence of further reduced species (A-D, Scheme 6), indicating that 3 is not only more catalytically active, but also proceeds through an alternate mechanism due to the presence of B-C.